-8.4.3.2 Auto Mode - Light Load Operation
+8.4.3.1 Auto Mode - Light-Load Operation

-The LM61435-Q1 can have two behaviors while lightly loaded.
-One behavior, called auto mode operation, allows for seamless transition between normal current mode operation while heavily loaded and highly efficient light load operation.
+The LM61430-Q1 can have two behaviors while lightly loaded.
+One behavior, called AUTO mode operation, allows for seamless transition between normal current mode operation while heavily loaded and highly efficient light load operation.
 The other behavior, called FPWM Mode, maintains full frequency even when unloaded.
-Which mode the LM61435-Q1 operates in depends on which factory option is employed.
-See #5 for options.
+Which mode the LM61430-Q1 operates in depends on which factory option is employed; see $\ddagger 5$.
 Note that all parts operate in FPWM mode when synchronizing frequency to an external signal.

-In auto mode, light load operation is employed in the LM61435-Q1.
-Light load operation employs two techniques to improve efficiency:
+In auto mode, light load operation is employed in the LM61430-Q1 at load lower than approximately a tenth of the rated maximum output current.
+Light-load operation employs two techniques to improve efficiency: